shreyaschavhan/downloader.py/README.md

-  --overwrite           Overwrite existing files --logfile LOGFILE     Optional log file to write output to --markdown            Convert HTML files to Markdown (.md) instead of saving as HTML
+  --overwrite           Overwrite existing files --logfile LOGFILE     Optional log file to write output to --markdown            Convert HTML files to Markdown (.md) instead of saving as HTML --static              For static sites, directly download HTML files without using a browser
 ```